recsyschallenge/2014/rules/index.md

 To submit a run you should follow some rules which are listed below.

 ###No private sharing outside teams
-Privately sharing code or data outside of teams is not permitted.
-It's OK to share code if made available to all players on the forums.
+Sharing the dataset outside of teams is not permitted.

 ###Team Mergers
 Team mergers are allowed and can be performed by the team leader.
-In order to merge, the combined team must have a total submission count less than or equal to the maximum allowed as of the merge date.
+In order to merge contact the organizers.

 ###Team Limits
 There is no maximum team size.